-- 1) If you start Netmeeting as a host, you don't need to do anything with the router. - If you start as a response, you need to configure Virtual Server or DMZ Host and make sure the H323 ALG is enabled. - 3) How to configure Virtual Server: Log in to the router, click the "Forwarding" menu on the left of your browser, and click "Virtual Servers" submenu.
+- 1) If you start Netmeeting as a host, you don't need to do anything with the router. - 2) If you start as a response, you need to configure Virtual Server or DMZ Host and make sure the H323 ALG is enabled. - 3) How to configure Virtual Server: Log in to the router, click the "Forwarding" menu on the left of your browser, and click "Virtual Servers" submenu.
 On the "Virtual Servers" page, click Add New....
-Then on the "Add or Modify a Virtual Server Entry" page, enter "1720" for the "Service Port" blank, and your IP address for the "IP Address" blank, taking 192.168.0.169 for an example, remember to Enable and Save.
+Then on the "Add or Modify a Virtual Server Entry" page, enter "1720" for the "Service Port" blank, and your IP address for the "IP Address" blank, taking 192.168.0.169 for an example, remember to select the Status to be Enabled and Save.